icinganalysis/icinganalysis.github.io/content/NACA-TR-1215-Thermodynamics.md

 striking them, as well as probable errors in final results caused by the inherent insensitivity of the multicylinder method.

-##Discussion
+## Discussion

 This review focuses on the thermodynamic aspects, see a more general review at [NACA-TR-1215]({filename}NACA-TR-1215.md).

-###Droplets that do not freeze completely
+### Droplets that do not freeze completely

-The significant part that NACA-TR-1215 adds is the effect of of water drops that do not completely freeze.
+The significant part that NACA-TR-1215 adds is the effect of water drops that do not completely freeze.
 Building on the work of Ludlam [^2] and others, an analysis method was detailed in Appendix F.

 ![Symbols 1](images/naca-tr-1215/Symbols1.png)